Section 54 of Income Tax Act : Capital Gains Exemption on Sale of House

 No. In order to claim exemption u/s 54, the property that the taxpayer purchases must be in the name of the seller.
 The exemption is not available if a new property is purchased in the name of the spouse.

-Can NRI claim exemption under Section 54 on purchase of a House Property?
+Can NRI claim an exemption under Section 54 on the purchase of a House Property?

 Yes, NRI can claim exemption under Section 54 of the Income Tax Act.
-However, it is mandatory that the old house property sold and new house property purchased is situated in India.
+However, it is mandatory that the old house property be sold and the new house property purchased is situated in India.

 Is exemption allowed if the builder of a property fails to hand it over within 3 years?